ethereum/EIPs/EIPS/eip-draft_described_data.md

 **NOTES:**

 - Clients should perform addditional due diligence when describing addresses, for example via reverse records
-- Hardware wallets to be fed the required results from eth_getProof along with the describer and display on-device the expected operation
+- Hardware wallets can be fed the required results from eth_getProof along with the describer and display on-device the expected operation
 - I am assuming there will be an invalid byte as an opcode that starts a eWASM so that those fail on EVM, and are identifable on compatible engines; this should allow this to be backwards and forwards compatible too
-- While Solidity is not awesome at string manipulation, there is nothing precluding a new compiler which simplifies string operations that compiles to bytecode.
+- While Solidity is not awesome at string manipulation, there is nothing precluding a new compiler which simplifies string operations that compiles to bytecode or more advanced string libraries.
-- For popular legacy contracts, bytecode can be baked into wallets
+- For popular legacy contracts, bytecode can be baked into wallets, or deployed on chain with the describer address baked in
 - When signing described data, the `to` address must be entangled in the signature to prevent replaying.
 In the case of transactions, this is implicitly handled by the `to` in the transaction.
 In messages, this is handled by including the to address in the EIP-191 *version specific data*.

-**THOUGHTS:**

-- It would be nice if there was a way for a contract to delegate its describer; ENS?
+This is similar to the domain in [EIP-712](/EIPS/eip-712), but allows for the dapp developer to define their own replay strategy (if any is desired)
 - Localization is quite important; there should be a way to encode this...
-TBD
+This can be a separate EIP
 - Should a simple Markdown be supported?
 Keep in mind chain data must then be markdown-escaped.
-- Start all descriptions with a mime type? text/plain can be upgraded in the futre to text/markdown?

 **Desired Features:**